 SHAHID JAVED BURKI was appointed to the Board of Directors in February 2003.
 Mr. Burki is also a member of the Audit and Compensation Committees.
 He had a distinguished career with World Bank at various high level positions from 1974 to 1999.
 He was a Director of Chief Policy Planning with World Bank from 1974-1981.
 He was also a Director of International Relations from 1981-1987.
 Mr. Burki served as Director of China Development from 1987-1994 and Vice President of Latin America with World Bank from 1994-1999.
 In between, he briefly served as the Finance Minister of Pakistan from 1996-1997.
 Mr. Burki also served as the CEO of the Washington based investment firm EMP Financial Advisors from 1992-2002.
 Presently, he is the Chairman of Pak Investment & Finance Corporation.
 He was awarded a Rhodes Scholarship in 1962 and M.A in Economics from Oxford University in 1963.
-He also earned a Master of Public Administration degree from Harvard University, Cambridge, M.A. in 1968.
+He also earned a Master of Public Administration degree from Harvard University, Cambridge, MA in 1968.
 Most recently, he attended Harvard University and completed an Executive Development Program in 1998.
 During his lifetime, Mr. Burki has authored many books and articles including: China's Commerce (Published by Harvard in 1969) and Accelerated Growth in Latin America (Published by World Bank in 1998).
-Mr. Burki is a member of the Compensation and Audit Committee.
+Mr. Burki is the Chairman of and a member of the Compensation Committee.

 SHABIR RANDEREE, was appointed to the Board of Directors in February 2003.
 Mr. Randeree is a Group Managing Director of DCD London and Mutual Plc, a position he has held since 1990.
-DCD L&M is the UK arm of the DCDGroup.
+DCD L&M is the UK arm of the DCD Group.
 The DCD Group, with offices in the UK, United States, UAE, India and South Africa has core businesses in finance, property and investments.
 From 1988 to 1990, Mr. Randeree served as Managing Director of Warranty Limited, a business initiated to provide an alternate approach to international trade finance and real estate investments in the U.K. From 1986 to 1988, Mr. Randeree was Sales and Financial Director of Dominion Clothing Distributors Limited.
 Mr. Renderee received his B.A. in 1984 in Accounting and Finance from Kingston University in Surrey and his M.B.A. in 1985 from Schiller International University in London.
 Mr. Renderee is a director of various U.K. companies including: Bradensbury Park Hotel Ltd.; Collins Leisure Ltd.; DCD Factors PLC; DCD Properties Ltd.; Pelham Incorporated Ltd.; Redbush Tea Company Ltd.; Wimbledon Bear Company Ltd.; Tarhouse Management Ltd.; Thornbury Estates Ltd.; and; the Support Store Ltd. He is a trustee and advisor to various educational trusts and Director of Albarka Bank Limited of South Africa.
+Mr. Randeree has, for personal reasons and not as a result of any disagreement with the Company, declined to stand for election to the board of directors for the 2005 term.